scatmanFATMAN/myfs/README.md

 This can almost be thought of as an NFS file system, where multiple clients can mount to a centralized location - except using a MariaDB database on the back end to present the file system.

+MyFS currently only works on Linux and runs as whatever user/group started the file system.
+Files inherit MyFS's user/group with 0600 permissions while directories also inherit MyFS's user/group but with 0700 permissions.

 ## How to use it
 TODO!
-Everything needed to use it is already there but I expect it to mature as some point and become easier.
+Everything needed to use MyFS is already in the repository (I think) but will mature and become easier to install.
+For now, see below:
 + The config file in ```etc/myfs.d/myfs.conf``` from this repository goes into ```/etc/myfs.d/myfs.conf``` on the file system.
 + Create the MariaDB database using the SQL file in ```etc/create.sql``` from this repositoy (don't forget to edit the file and set a password).
 + Update the config in ```/etc/myfs.d/myfs.conf``` with the proper MariaDB configurations.